comodojo/ldaph/readme.md

 comodojo.ldaph
 ==============

-> poor man's php ldap class
+poor man's php ldap class

+## About

 Ldaph is an extremely simple php class made to handle LDAP/ActiveDirectory authentication and search.